GE says talks with France on Alstom productive, to boost jobs

-NEW YORK The head of General Electric GE.N said on Wednesday talks with the French government on its offer for Alstom's ALSO.PA energy assets had been "productive" and expressed confidence that the deal would go through despite a potential rival offer from Germany's Siemens SIEGn.DE.
+NEW YORK The head of General Electric said on Wednesday talks with the French government on its offer for Alstom's energy assets had been "productive" and expressed confidence that the deal would go through despite a potential rival offer from Germany's Siemens.

 "We think we've got a good deal and it's going to be executed," Chief Executive Jeff Immelt told reporters on a conference call.